"Before our heads go under, we take a last look at the killing noise …"

-Straight after the dissolution of The Experience, he threw together a new group with Cox and some friends, which he Gypsy Son and Rainbows (or a Band Of Gypsys).
-Mitch came came briefly to play drums in this new 6 piece outfit.
-However, this revealed that Jimi was not really at ease with a larger group of musicians and the formation soon fell apart after a handfull of sessions and live performances (one of which was the immortalized on film at the legendary Woodstock festival).
+Immediately after the dissolution of The Experience, he threw together a new group with Cox and some friends, which he called Gypsy Son & Rainbows (or a Band Of Gypsys).
+Mitch came in briefly to play drums in this new 6 piece outfit.
+However, too much drug-taking, lack of discipline and a lack of leadership/material meant that the group soon fell apart after a handfull of sessions and live performances (one of which was the immortalized on film at the legendary Woodstock festival).

-Through 1969, now without Chas Chandler's keen ear and music business know-how, Jimi lost focus on his work, spending months on songs (instead of the few days, hours or even minutes in which he put things down in 1967).
+Now without Chas's keen ear and music business know-how, Jimi lost focus on his work, spending months on songs (instead of the few days, hours or even minutes in which he put things down in 1967).
 A tour was on the cards in September 1969, but Jimi declared that he didn't feel up to the challenge and cancelled it, obliging him to pay the organizers a large compensatory sum.
 So in the studio, he worked on at his own pace (to hell with them) and this period was perhaps seen unfairly as a creative block, though it was only six months, and he did return with a radically different sound.
 Mitch Mitchell had left to persue other projects so Jimi brought in Buddy Miles with who he had been jamming on and off for a year or so.
 This new group, which he called simply Band Of Gypsys, didn't live up to his own expectations and he dropped Miles after only three concert dates.